National Weather Service: Hurricane Irma Now A Category 3 Storm, Not An ‘Immediate Threat’ To Harvey Victims

 “Fluctuations in strength, both up and down, are possible, but Irma is expected to remain a powerful hurricane for several days.”

-As for its path, predictions on where Hurricane Irma will pass through has been expanded as it will depend on how the weather pattern develops across North America, something that will also be affected by a typhoon headed into the North Pacific Ocean, according to Mashable.
+As for its path, predictions on where Hurricane Irma will pass through have been expanded, as it will depend on how the weather pattern develops across North America, something that will also be affected by a typhoon headed into the North Pacific Ocean, according to Mashable.

 'Going beyond the cone' by using model guidance to give that next heads up on #Irma. h/t @GregPostel @WxDiz pic.twitter.com/VLmt03HYXt